Department website: http://larc.wvu.edu

 - Master of Landscape Architecture (MLA)

-The MLA (Master of Landscape Architecture) is a professional master’s level program offered by the Landscape Architecture Program in the Division of Resource Management.
+The MLA (Master of Landscape Architecture) is a professional master’s level program offered by the Landscape Architecture Program in the School of Design and Community Development.
 The Program provides two tracks for students who wish to pursue graduate education in landscape architecture and environmental design.
-The program provides for a three-year course of study for students without a design-related undergraduate degree who wish to pursue graduate studies in landscape architecture.
+The program provides for a three-year course of study for students without a landscape architecture undergraduate degree who wish to pursue graduate studies in landscape architecture.
 That track provides one year of leveling courses, so students may then pursue advanced studies in their remaining two years.
 Students pursuing the three-year MLA are then able to engage in the profession of landscape architecture as practicing professionals.

 Graduates of the program will be prepared for competitive entry-level positions in private firms and public agencies.
 In the course of their graduate education, students may pursue one of four options, ranging from a general professional background to a focus on environmental restoration, community design, or environmental and natural resource analysis.